thomasfriedrichs/thomasfriedrichs/README.md

 ## Hi there 👋
 ### My name is Thomas!
-I am a recent bootcamp grad about to start an internship, please feel free to reach out!
+I am a bootcamp graduate that specializes in react, ASP.NET and node/express.
+I am currently open to work, please feel free to reach out!

   - 🔭 I’m currently working on a website for a hairstylist: https://github.com/thomasfriedrichs/york-hair
   - 🌱 I’m currently focused mastering my React skills